 Dolly Parton’s Imagination Library comes to Isle of Wight

 “I have personally been a fan of this program for a long time,” says Jonathan Toms, senior community development manager for Smithfield Foods.
-“It’s wonderful that we can now bring this great resource here, locally.
-It takes a village and even a county to make this possible.”
+“It’s wonderful that we can now bring this great resource here, locally.”